burtonageo/rs-meshload/Readme.md

 including:

   * WaveFront Obj
-  * Collada
-  * possible others: .blend
+  * possible others: blend, fbx, collada, etc

 Rust-MeshLoad makes no assumptions about the internal representation of your mesh data, and leaves you free to define your own mesh structures for your app/game.
 All it requires is that you implement: